jellyfin-archive/jellyfin-docs/docs/developer-docs/contributing.md

 ### The Master branch

 The `master` branch is the current main branch of Jellyfin and its public face on GitHub, as opposed to the constantly-moving `dev` branch.
-Until we reach a first official release with our own versioning, releases are limited to build identifiers (i.g. `3.5.2-X`) based on `master`.
+We are versioning in the x.y.z scheme and use -X for build identifiers where no source code was changed (e.g. the builds for debian).
 Each update to `master` occurs through a roll-up PR made by an admin team member, on a semi-regular basis, which will identify the relevant PRs (and issues) that are fixed and help ensure there is a consistent trail of development work in the history. `master` merges must be approved by two administrative team members, thus ensuring a majority of the team accepts the changes.

 ## Other Contributions to Jellyfin